tangentsoft/pidp8i/doc/cc8-manual.md

 The OS/8 version of CC8 supports a subset of the C dialect understood by [the cross-compiler](#cross), and thus of K&R C:

-1.  <a id="typeless"></a>The language is largely typeless in that all simple variables are 12 bit integers.
-Any variable/array can interpreted as `int`, `char` or pointer.
+1.  <a id="typeless"></a>The language is typeless in that everything is a 12 bit integer, and any variable/array can interpreted as `int`, `char` or pointer.
 All variables and arrays must be declared as `int`.
+As with K&R C, the return type may be left off of a function's definition; it is implicitly `int` in all cases.

     It is not necessary to give argument types when declaring function arguments, but you must declare a return type with the OS/8 CC8